Osaka 4D3N trip!

 #3 Osaka Castle 大阪城

-#MeganTravelTips It’s best to take the stairs down, there are different shops or things to see in every levels.
+#MeganTravelTips It’s best to take the stairs down, there are different shops or things to see at every level.

 #4 Nara Park 奈良公園